martinbaste/martinbaste.github.io/_posts/2015-9-18-Dinosaur-DNA.md

 But it looks like proteins decay slower, so we can get the proteins sequenced and get a little insight on the molecular appearance of the dinosaurs.

-And it got me thinking.
 We can guess the DNA sequence for an amino acid sequence.
 We'll get a very large amount of valid DNA sequences.

 But what if we have multiple closely-related proteins?
 Can we make a better guess?